Austin College Bulletin 2021-2022

 Grade Grievance Process

 When a student is in disagreement with a professor over the course grade (or other course-related issues such as attendance, assignment parameters, etc.), the student should first respectfully discuss the issue with the professor in an attempt to resolve the difference.
 If this proves to be impossible, the disagreement may be referred in a written appeal to the department chair or program director supporting the course for investigation and a decision.
-Continuing disagreement on such academic issues may be referred to the division dean or vice president for academic affairs and should begin with a written appeal and explanation of previous attempts to resolve the issue.
-The last appeal in all cases shall be to the vice president of academic affairs, unless that person is the professor for the course.
-In that case, the president reviews the final appeal.
+Continuing disagreement on such academic issues may be referred to the division dean or Vice President for Academic Affairs and should begin with a written appeal and explanation of previous attempts to resolve the issue.
+The last appeal in all cases shall be to the Vice President for Academic Affairs, unless that person is the professor for the course.
+In that case, the President reviews the final appeal.
 Attempts to circumvent the systematic appeal process will result in a referral to the appropriate level for consideration.
 Grade grievances for a course must begin within one full year of the end of the course to be considered appropriately.
 Grade changes will not be entertained after the baccalaureate degree has been conferred.

 Dropping Courses and the Grading Impact

-Students who want to drop a course must: 1) obtain a drop slip from the Registrar’s Office, 2) complete the form and obtain the appropriate signatures, and 3) return the slip to the Registrar’s Office by the deadlines specified in the official online academic calendar.
+Students who want to drop a course must either drop the course in WebHopper during the time in which web registration is open or submit an electronic drop form (available under Forms on the Registrar’s Office website) by the deadlines specified in the official online Academic Calendar.
 Courses with grades of “W” are not included in the computation of grade point averages, however, could impact Satisfactory Academic Progress (see the Financial Aid section of the Bulletin) if earned in excess.

-During a regular fall and spring term, students can drop courses through the end of the seventh week of the term, receive no grade for the course, and the course is not listed on the students’ transcripts.
-Students who drop a course during the eighth through the end of the tenth weeks of the term will receive a grade of “W” for any courses dropped.
-After the tenth week of classes, students are unable to drop classes; in these cases, students will earn the grade awarded by the faculty member based on their performance in the course.
-Students can petition to utilize the Medical Withdrawal policy at any time during a term including after the tenth week of classes.
+During a regular fall and spring term, students can drop courses through at least the end of the seventh week of the term, receive no grade for the course, and the course is not listed on the students’ transcripts.
+The official last day to drop a course with no grade for each term is indicated in the online Academic Calendar.
+Students who drop a course after that time will receive a grade of “W” for any courses dropped.
+After the date specified in the academic calendar as the last day to drop a course with a W, students are unable to drop classes; in these cases, students will earn the grade awarded by the faculty member based on their performance in the course.
+Students can petition to utilize the Medical Withdrawal policy at any time during a term including after the last day to drop a course with a W.

 Students may request a Medical Withdrawal when a student’s physical or psychological condition significantly impairs his or her ability to function successfully or safely as a student, and that condition prevents a student from completing the semester.
-It is expected that the time a student takes away from the college will be used for treatment and recovery.
-This is a voluntary process initiated by the student, involving withdrawal from all classes for the term, with a protocol in place for reentry.
+This is a voluntary process initiated by the student, involving withdrawal from some or all classes for the term, with a protocol in place for reentry if a student withdraws from all classes.
+If a student medically withdraws from all classes, it is expected that the time the student takes away from the college will be used for treatment and recovery.

-In order to both obtain a Medical Withdrawal and to return to student status, a student must apply to the vice president of Student Affairs and Athletics.
+In order to both obtain a Medical Withdrawal and to return to student status, a student must apply to the Vice President for Academic Affairs.
 The withdrawal can be granted only with proper medical documentation.
-Likewise, suitable medical documentation must accompany the student’s request to the vice president of Student Affairs and Athletics to resume enrollment.
-The request for medical withdrawal and subsequent enrollment must be presented by vice president of Students Affairs and Athletics to the Academic Standing Committee for approval.
+Likewise, suitable medical documentation must accompany the student’s request to the Vice President for Academic Affairs to resume enrollment.
+The request for medical withdrawal and subsequent enrollment must be presented by the Vice President for Academic Affairs to the Academic Standing Committee for approval.
 Students who are granted permission to withdraw for medical reasons will receive grades of “WM” indicating withdrawal for the semester.
 Withdrawals are not retroactive—the application must be completed and approved before the end of the relevant semester.
 Refer to the refund policy in College Costs section for more information.

 Optional Grading System

-Courses used to meet requirements for the Foundation (Communication/Inquiry) and Breadth Dimension must be taken using the standard letter grade system (A, A-, B+, B, B-, C+, C, C-, D+, D, D-, or F).
-Many majors and minors also require or recommend that students to take courses for a standard letter grade.
+Courses used to meet requirements for the First-Year Seminar and Discover Requirement must be taken using the standard letter grade system (A, A-, B+, B, B-, C+, C, C-, D+, D, D-, or F).
+Many majors and minors also require or recommend that students take courses for a standard letter grade.
 Information related to those requirements can be found in the Academic Departments and Courses of Study section of the Bulletin.

 Repeating courses may have implications for the financial aid offered by Austin College.
 Refer to the Financial Aid – Satisfactory Academic Progress section for information related to how repeating courses may impact federal, state, and institutional financial aid.